spbatcognizant/HelloWorld2/README.md

 HelloWorld2
 ===========

-Hello World for with JUnit for Testing
+Hello World with JUnit for Testing maven build